 Training a dog to go to his mat is easier for dogs who have learned how to stay or who have learned built-in duration in their downs until they are released.

-In order to train your dog to go to his mat, you will need to start training in an area where there are little to no distractions.
-This way, your dog will be more able to concentrate versus tending his attention to other stimuli.
-A low distraction area also provides the opportunity of allowing the mat to become a very salient piece of interest that will draw your dog to it over and over.
+In order to train your dog to go to his mat, you will need to start training in an area where there are few to no distractions.
+This way, your dog will be more able to concentrate and less likely to divert his attention to other stimuli.
+A low-distraction area also provides the opportunity of allowing the mat to become a very salient item of interest that will draw your dog to it over and over.

 A Simple Shaping Plan for Training

 Based on your dog's experience, you may find yourself lingering a bit longer on certain steps or perhaps even skimming through some steps fast if your dog is experienced in being trained through shaping.

 Step 1: Place the mat in the middle of the room or an open-space area and start clicking and rewarding any signs of interest towards the mat in incremental steps.
 This means that you will initially be clicking and rewarding for just looking at the mat, then walking towards the mat, then for sniffing the mat.
 If your dog touches the mat with his paw, click and reward this too.

 Toss the treats off the mat so that your dog will need to move a bit away from the mat.
 This helps in getting your dog to return to his mat for more interaction and more rewards.